CIRS-Girona/mesh-to-depth/README.md

 **Note:** The quality of the output depth maps and rendered scenes is directly dependent on the quality of the input mesh.

+**Another Note:** This toolkit picks up from the last pose processed in-case its workflow was interrupted.
+If you would like to recompute everything, please empty the output folder first before running.

 ## Recommended Mesh File Formats

 The choice of mesh file format significantly impacts the performance of depth map processing, affecting both **loading speed** and **computational resource** consumption.
 For optimal performance, we strongly recommend using a **binary file format** over an ASCII-based one.